 In California Workers’ Compensation, this specialty can be involved in the treatment of children are participating in the labor market.
 Within the field of entertainment, there are child actors who are working and can sustain injuries.

-One of the most famous work injury cases involving the Entertainment Industry involved children who were fatally injured in the workplace.
+One of the most famous work injury cases relating to children employees involved the Entertainment Industry.
+In that accident, two children were fatally injured.
 In 1982, two children, ages 6 and 7, died in a helicopter accident during the filming of Twilight Zone: The Movie.

 What Does Board Certified Mean?